JirkaNeu/Py-SQL-check2insert/README.md

 # Py-SQL-check2insert

-under construction - check data with python before inserting into data table via sql
+in prgress - check data with python and chroma db before inserting into data table via sql in order to avoid redundant entries